Browse Definitions :

 What are the different types of attack surfaces?

-Attack surfaces can be physical or digital:
+Attack surfaces can be physical, digital or social:

 What is attack surface management?

-Attack surface management refers to the continuous surveillance and vigilance required to mitigate all current and future cyberthreats.
+Attack surface management refers to the continuous surveillance and vigilance required to mitigate all current and future cyber threats.
 It includes all risk assessments, security controls and security measures that go into mapping and protecting the attack surface, mitigating the chances of a successful attack.

 Key questions answered in attack surface management include the following: